nusrat3657/make-private-repo-public9/README.md

 - Swiper slider

 ## How to clone and run this project
--Clone the repository.
+-Clone the repository,
--Install dependencies using npm install.
+-Install dependencies using npm install,
--Set up Firebase configuration keys using environment variables.
--Run the project using npm start.
+-Set up Firebase configuration keys using environment variables, -Run the project using npm start.